Saturday, Feb. 24, 2018, noon – 5 p.m.

 Featuring art books by local and international publishers and the participation of three international art book fairs, including the Detroit Art Book Fair, Copenhagen’s art book fair One Thousand Books, Mexico City’s Index Art Book Fair.

 For the week prior to An Art Book Affair, Flemming Ove Bech and Johan Rosenmunthe, the organizers of Copenhagen’s art book fair One Thousand Books, work with CCAD students on-site to coproduce A good alternative to a lot of things, a 96-page book on cryptocurrency using various printing methods such as monoprints, silkscreen, xerox, and bubble-gun.
 The book is co-published by Beeler Gallery and Lodret Vandret in Copenhagen.
-The book is on sale at the art book fair and on the Lodret Vandret website.
+The book is on sale at the art book fair and on the Lodret Vandret website and on CCAD’s Ampersand Emporium website and at 91 Cleveland Ave.

 Beeler Gallery also launches a limited edition facsimile box-set containing all Bureau for Open Culture publications at Columbus College of Art & Design, based on the publication series by former CCAD Gallery director James Voorhies.